 The Cerebrovascular Disease Section of the Department of Neurology at Washington University School of Medicine in St. Louis offers an ACGME accredited training program in the subspecialty of Vascular Neurology.
 This one-year program offers extensive training in both research and clinical care through a comprehensive program of didactic teaching and hands-on clinical experience.
 Vascular Neurology fellows typically participate in the following training rotations:

-Emergency evaluation of patients acute stroke for thrombolytic therapy and one-half day per week of outpatient stroke clinic will take place throughout the year.
-Further details are provided below.
+Emergency evaluation of patients’ acute stroke for thrombolytic therapy and one-half day per week of outpatient stroke clinic will take place throughout the year.

-One or two years of additional training in basic or clinical research is available for those interested in an academic career.
+One or two years of additional non-ACGME accredited training in basic or clinical research may be available for those interested in an academic career.

-The Washington University School of Medicine Stroke Service is based at Barnes-Jewish hospital, which serves as a local stroke center for the Saint Louis metropolitan area and a referral center for the central Midwest.
-Approximately 1700 patients with cerebrovascular disease are admitted yearly.
+The Washington University School of Medicine Stroke Service is based at Barnes-Jewish Hospital, which serves as a primary stroke center for the Saint Louis metropolitan area, and a comprehensive referral center for the central Midwest.
+Approximately 1800 patients with cerebrovascular disease are admitted yearly.
 Fellowship training will be apportioned between inpatient services (including the neuro-ICU and stroke rehabilitation) outpatient services, instruction in ultrasound, education of house staff and medical students, and participation in original basic or clinical neuroscience research and clinical trials.
-The Section has two NIH Program Project grants, one each in the clinical and basic neuroscience of cerebrovascular disease as well as multiple other clinical and basic science research grants.

 Our Stroke Center provides a wealth of patient encounter opportunities, as well as collaboration with outstanding cerebrovascular scientists, clinicians, radiologists, and surgeons.
-Individuals who will have completed three years of Neurology residency are eligible to apply.
+Individuals who will have completed an ACGME accredited Neurology residency program are eligible to apply.